hedyhli/gelim/README.md

                           # below

 startURL = "example.com"  # default: ""
+                          # the page to visit if starting gelim without
+                          # a specified link

 # will be put in LESS environment variable
 lessOpts = "-FSXR~"       # default: "-FSXR~ -P pager (q to quit)"